Q: How much does a library card cost?

 - Temporary Members receive the same privileges and maintain the same responsibilities as regular FSJPLA members with the exception of the maximum number of total items including media must not exceed five (5).

 Q: What should I do if I lose my library card?

 A: Be sure to come into FSJPL if you discover you have lost your card.
 We will cancel your membership which will prevent others from using it to borrow and possibly accrue fees.
 By reporting the loss, you are ensuring that you will not be held responsible for any fees incurred after the date of reported loss.
-A replacement card may be obtained for a small fee of $5.

 Q: How long can I keep my books/DVDs/?

 Q: Where can I return my library items?